tayloraswift/swift-png/examples/README.md

 try image.compress(path: "\(path)-color-v.png", level: 9)
 ```

-The built-in `PNG.RGBA` color target will discard the green, blue, and alpha channels when encoding to a grayscale format.
+The built-in [`PNG.RGBA<T>`](https://kelvin13.github.io/png/PNG/RGBA/) color target will discard the green, blue, and alpha channels when encoding to a grayscale format.

 <img src="encode-basic/example-color-v.png" alt="output png" width=300/>

 > the example image, encoded by *swift png* in the 8-bit grayscale color format.

-Like the `unpack(as:)` method, the `init(packing:size:layout:metadata:)` initializer is generic and can take an array of any color target.
-It also has an overload which takes an array of scalars.
+Like the [`unpack(as:)`](https://kelvin13.github.io/png/PNG/Data/Rectangular/unpack(as:)/) method, the [`init(packing:size:layout:metadata:)`](https://kelvin13.github.io/png/PNG/Data/Rectangular/init(packing:size:layout:metadata:)/) initializer is generic and can take an array of any color target.
+It also has an [overload](https://kelvin13.github.io/png/PNG/Data/Rectangular/1-init(packing:size:layout:metadata:)/) which takes an array of scalars.
 To demonstrate this use case, we will compute the luminance of our example image (using a standard formula), and store it as a `[UInt8]` array.

 ```swift
 let luminance:[UInt8] = rgba.map